omidarmat/onLearn/react.md

 );
 ```

 So the effect function depends on the `title` and `userRating` variables to do its job.
-If we don't pass these variables into the dependancy array, React will not know about them, and it won't be able to re-execute the effect code, and this would lead to a bug called **stale closure**.
+If we don't pass these variables into the dependancy array, React will not know about them, and it won't be able to re-execute the effect code, and this would lead to a bug called stale closure.

 Whenever the `title` or `userRating` changes, the effect is executed again.
 This will, in turn, update the `document.title`.
 Essentially, effects react to updates to state and props that are used inside the effect.
 Effects are reactive, just like React reacts to state updates by re-rendering the UI.
 This is extremely useful as you will see.